scenerystack/community/docs/community/project-idea-list.md

 - **Promote Inclusivity:** Expand the range of accessible user interfaces, benefitting both developers who want to build inclusive apps and end-users with diverse needs.
 - **Showcase Good A11y Practices:** Demonstrate how to implement components “accessibility-first,” serving as a reference for other open-source projects.

-#### How to Apply
+#### Contributing to the Project

-Interested contributors should begin by participating in the [Project 4 Discussion Thread](https://github.com/orgs/scenerystack/discussions/126) to express their interest, ask questions, and engage with mentors and the SceneryStack/PhET community.
-Then proceed with the [instructions above for applying](#how-to-apply).
+Interested contributors should begin by participating in the [Project 4 Discussion Thread](https://github.com/orgs/scenerystack/discussions/126) to express their interest, ask questions, and engage with the SceneryStack community.
+Don't forget to read the [Contribution Guidelines](../CONTRIBUTING.md) before starting your work.